frontenddogma/web-development-glossary/manuscript/g.md

 General Image Manipulation Program
 : → GIMP

+General Responsibility Assignment Software Patterns
+: Guidelines for assigning responsibility to classes and objects in object-oriented design.
+The different patterns and principles used in GRASP are controller, creator, indirection, information expert, low coupling, high cohesion, polymorphism, protected variations, and pure fabrication.&nbsp;[†](#w-grasp)

 Generic top-level domain
 : One of the categories of top-level domains (TLDs) maintained by the Internet Assigned Numbers Authority (IANA) for use in the Domain Name System of the Internet.
 A top-level domain is the last level of every fully qualified domain name. gTLDs are called generic for historic reasons; initially, they were contrasted with country-specific TLDs in RFC&nbsp;920.
 The core group of generic top-level domains consists of the .com, .info, .net, and .org domains.&nbsp;[†](#w-gtld)